RIFLE: Imputation and Robust Inference from Low Order Marginals: Introduction

-The most common approach for handling missing values in a learning task is to impute them in a pre-processing stage.
-The general idea behind data imputation approaches is that the missing values can be predicted using the other, available data points and correlated features.
 The imputation of data allows practitioners to run standard statistical algorithms requiring complete data.
-However, the performance of the prediction model can be highly reliant on the accuracy of the imputer.
-High error rates in prediction of missing values by the imputer can lead to catastrophic performance of the statistical methods executed on the imputed data.
+However, the prediction model's performance can be highly reliant on the accuracy of the imputer.
+High error rates in the prediction of missing values by the imputer can lead to the catastrophic performance of the downstream statistical methods executed on the imputed data.

-An alternative approach is to learn the parameters of the model directly (without imputation) based on the available data.
+Another class of methods for inference in the presence of missing values relies on robust optimization over the uncertainty sets on missing entries. \citet{shivaswamy2006second} and~\citet{xu2009robustness} adopt robust optimization to learn the parameters of a support vector machine model.
+They consider uncertainty sets for the missing entries in the dataset and solve a min-max problem over those sets.
+The obtained classifiers are robust to the uncertainty of missing entries within the uncertainty regions.
+In contrast to the imputation-based approaches, the robust classification formulation does not carry the imputation error to the classification phase.
+However, finding appropriate intervals for each missing entry is challenging, and it is unclear how to determine the uncertainty range in many real datasets.
+Moreover, their proposed algorithms are limited to the SVM classifier.

 In this paper, we propose RIFLE (Robust InFerence via Low-order moment Estimations) for the direct inference of a target variable based on a set of features containing missing values.
 The proposed framework does not require the data to be imputed in a pre-processing stage.
-However, if needed, it can be used as a pre-processing tool for imputing data as well.
+However, it can also be used as a pre-processing tool for imputing data.
 The main idea of the proposed framework is to estimate the first and second-order moments of the data and their confidence intervals by bootstrapping on the available data matrix entries.
 Then, RIFLE finds the optimal parameters of the statistical model for the worst-case distribution with the low-order moments (mean and variance) within the estimated confidence intervals (See Figure~\ref{fig: RIFLE_procedure}).
+Compared to~\citet{shivaswamy2006second, xu2009robustness}, we estimate uncertainty regions for the low-order marginals using the Bootstrap technique.
+Furthermore, our framework is not restricted to any particular machine learning model, such as support vector machines~\citep{xu2009robustness}.